jaenfigueroa/eCommerce/README.md

 ## 💡 Brief

-In this project, we're creating an eCommerce component.
+In this project, I have created an e-commerce component.

 <img src="./img/preview2.png" align="center" style="width: 100%"  />